 The full range of facilities provided by the Union includes a cafeteria service and other dining facilities, a large shopping centre, cloak room, banking and hairdressing facilities, showers, a women's lounge, common, games, reading, meeting, music, practice, craft and dark rooms.
 Photocopying, sign printing, and stencil cutting services are also available.
 The Union also sponsors special concerts (including lunchtime concerts) and conducts courses in many facets of the arts including weaving, photography, creative dance and yoga.
-Exhibitions are held in the John Clark Gallery.

-Full information concerning courses is contained in a booklet obtainable from the Union's Program Department.
+Full information concerning courses is contained in a booklet obtainable from the Union's program department.

-The University Union should not be confused with the Students' Union (or Students' Representative Council as it is known in some other universities).
+The University Union should not be confused with the Students' Union or Students' Representative Council as it is known in some other universities.
 This latter body has a representative function and is the instrument whereby student attitudes and opinions are crystallized and presented to the University and the community.